 Configure your email settings

 We need to configure the camera as the email sender.
 So first we need to create an email account that the camera can use to send the email alert to a ‘receiver’ account.
 So the ‘sender’ is the camera and the receiver is the email address(es) that you want to receive the alerts on.
-Gmail no longer works with Hikvision cameras so I recommend the excellent free email GMX service.
-Create an email account here.
+I recommend the excellent free email GMX service but if you want to use Gmail refer to the next section.
+So create a GMX email account here.
 Then follow the steps below to configure your camera:

 Step 1: Click on the configuration tab